Mason Appleton, Jets roar back to beat Flames

-Mason Appleton scored twice and Mathieu Perreault collected three assists to pace the hometown Winnipeg Jets to a 4-1 victory over the Calgary Flames on Thursday night.
+Mason Appleton scored twice and Mathieu Perreault collected three assists to pace the host Winnipeg Jets to a 4-1 victory over the Calgary Flames on Thursday night.

 Trailing 1-0 after the first period, the Jets dominated the second period to take a 3-1 lead.
 First, Appleton put the hosts on the board when he pounced on a loose puck at the 3:31 mark.

 Then, Kyle Connor netted his team-high seventh goal of the season to put the Jets ahead.
-Following a turnover by Calgary's Mikael Backlund, who was skating in his 700th career game, Connor sped away and snapped home a shot from the slot at 13:59 of the middle frame.
+Following a turnover by Calgary's Mikael Backlund, who was skating in his 700th career game, Connor sped away and snapped home a shot from the slot at 13:59.

 Mark Scheifele capped a dominating period for the Jets with his fifth goal of the season.
 Neal Pionk's point shot hit Scheifele in the slot, but he found the loose puck and slipped it into the net with 50.7 seconds remaining in the frame.